 Band Offers Skills That Can Last a Lifetime

-“Making Music For Life” isn’t just a catch phrase.
+“Making Music For Life” isn’t just a catchphrase.
 It’s a reflection on the deep impression music makes on our individual personalities and chosen career paths!
 For many, this lifetime pursuit of music begins with participation in band.

 When you think of band, what comes to mind?